Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Bayesian Computation

 Stripe-\textit{decomposable} matrices can be transposed, added, and multiplied efficiently in the space of stripe matrices.
 Furthermore, their inverse and determinant also directly follow from the inverse and determinant of the corresponding stripe matrix.
 (See \cref{thm:stripe_properties} in \cref{section:appendix_stripe}).

-\paragraph{Approximate Collapsed Likelihood} Given \cref{eq:stripe_decomposition}, we can now represent the full system matrix using stripe matrices.
-That is, { } Unfortunately, the truncation operation \(\mM\) complicates computation as it does not admit a stripe decomposition.
+\paragraph{Approximate Collapsed Likelihood} We can now represent the full system matrix using stripe matrices as { } Unfortunately, the truncation operation \(\mM_M\) complicates computation as it does not admit a stripe decomposition.
 This is because truncation cannot be represented as an LTI system.
 Therefore, we further rely on the approximation { } \begin{remark} The basic consequence of the approximation in \cref{eq:non_truncation_approximation} is that the system does not ignore the zero padding in \(\vy_{\mathcal{F}}\).
-Therefore, the non-causal part of the latent source signal will revert towards zero with high confidence. \end{remark} Now, the collapsed likelihood is approximately given as { } where \(\vy_{\mathcal{F}} \triangleq \mPhi_{M}^{\herm} \mM^{\top}_{M} \vy \in \mathbb{C}^{M N^{\prime}}\) is the padded blockwise-normalized-DFT of \(\vy\).
-The full derivation of \cref{eq:approximate_collapsed_likelihood} is given in \cref{section:approximate_collapsed_likelihood}.
+Therefore, the non-causal part of the latent source signal will revert towards zero with high confidence. \end{remark}

+The effect noted in \cref{remark:mean_reverting} is visualized in \cref{fig:reconstruction}.
+Here, we reconstructed a source signal according to the procedure in \cref{section:detection_estimation_procedure}.
+We can see that the reconstructed signal becomes inaccurate near the end due to a zero-reverting behavior.
+In low-SNR situations, however, the uncertainty in the posterior will dominate the modeling error.
+Therefore, the modeling error should only be a problem at high SNRs.